 Do your research so that you can feel confident with your choice of organisations before leaving.
 Look online at their website, social media and what previous volunteers say about them.
 Check to see how transparent they are about how they spend their money and research what good has been achieved by the organisation in the time that they have been working in a community.

-Questions you should ask of the organisation before you choose to volunteer with them?
+Questions to ask the organisation before choosing to volunteer with them

 - Is the organisation a registered charity?